Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 Securing a fantastic rate below the Price to Compare is an excellent financial move, but your responsibility does not end on enrollment day.
 Fixed-rate energy contracts eventually expire.
 If you fail to renew or switch plans, your supplier may automatically roll your account onto an expensive, variable month-to-month rate.
 We strongly recommend adding a calendar reminder for 30 days before your contract expires.
 This proactive habit gives you ample time to compare current market offers against the newly updated utility PTC.

-Taking Charge of Your Household Energy Costs
+Maximizing Your Household Energy Budget

 Frequently Asked Questions About the Price to Compare